 Tibor are a Huddersfield-based creative weaving company with a long heritage in the luxury interior fabrics market.
 Since their launch in 1945, Tibor have pioneered deep textured luxury fabrics and novel colour combinations, working with the finest British manufactures.

-We use sustainable materials and processes and interpret heritage weaving techniques on modern looms, supporting the development of local skills and a sustainable UK supply.
+Tibor use high-quality materials and processes to interpret heritage weaving techniques on Jacquard and Dobby looms, supporting the development of local skills and a sustainable UK textiles supply chain.